 VP & CTO, global platforms, Asia & Pacific and RELX Distinguished Technologist: Legal; China

-To me, gender diversity generates a real force for driving innovation, which is the key to business growth and customer satisfaction.
-When we talk about innovation, we usually just think about a specific solution or process but, behind that, these innovations are driven through diversity and one vital ingredient is gender balance.
-This is reflected in my daily work - I often find the most sparkling moments happen when you have the best diversity.
-So, gender balance doesn’t mean we have to favour a particular gender, it means we must consciously check whether we have enough difference in the team.
+To me, inclusion generates a real force for driving innovation, which is the key to business growth and customer satisfaction.
+When we talk about innovation, we usually just think about a specific solution or process but, behind that, these innovations are driven through inclusion and one vital ingredient is balance.
+This is reflected in my daily work - I often find the most sparkling moments happen when you have the best balance.

 My math teacher, who I respected the most in high school, encouraged me to pick computer and science as the major subject in college.
 Initially I just followed his instruction as he was my favorite teacher.
 As soon as I entered the college, I found myself obsessed with programming.
 I could spend hours in the library writing code to test myself.
 Naturally, I pursued a career in the technology industry after graduation.
 In my class there were 50 students, and only eight were female and I was the only one out of that eight to go into tech.